ackman678/wholeBrain/README.md

 Indeed one of the fundamental goals of the BRAIN Initiative funded by NIH, NSF, and DARPA is provide dynamic maps of the brains electrical activity at an intermediate scale that bridges the local and global assessments garnered through current technologies in animals and humans.
 [NIH BRAIN working group interim report](http://acd.od.nih.gov/ACD-BRAIN-Working-Group-Report.pdf)

 * signature patterns that predict current or future behavior
-* construction of self-organizing circuits (advanced robotics -- *Terminators, Skynet, & Cylons!*)
+* construction of self-organizing circuits

 ### Human health importance
-* neurodevelopmental disorders (autism, schizophrenia, epilepsy)
+* neurodevelopmental disorders (e.g. autism, schizophrenia, epilepsy)
 * activity-dependent structural plasticity.
 Implications for brain repair.
 * development of brain-machine interfaces